Quaggles/SwarmUI-FaceTools/README.md

 ## Troubleshooting

-If you can't see the ReActor or CodeFormerCF parameter groups open the 'Comfy Workflow' tab and check that the relevant nodes can be added there, if you cannot add the nodes in the ComfyUI workflow then they are not installed correctly and you'll need to follow the installation instructions on their respective pages [(ReActor)](https://github.com/Gourieff/comfyui-reactor-node), [(FaceRestoreCF)](https://github.com/mav-rik/facerestore_cf) or use [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) to install them.
+### I can't see the ReActor or CodeFormerCF parameter groups

+Open the 'Comfy Workflow' tab and check that the relevant nodes can be added there, if you cannot add the nodes in the ComfyUI workflow then they are not installed correctly and you'll need to follow the installation instructions on their respective pages [(ReActor)](https://github.com/Gourieff/comfyui-reactor-node), [(FaceRestoreCF)](https://github.com/mav-rik/facerestore_cf) or use [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) to install them.
 Personally I could not get ReActor or FaceRestoreCF to install in the SwarmUI embedded install of ComfyUI due to insightface errors, instead I used a standalone ComfyUI setup and installed the nodes with ComfyUI Manager and then [added it as a backend to SwarmUI](https://github.com/mcmonkeyprojects/SwarmUI/blob/master/src/BuiltinExtensions/ComfyUIBackend/README.md#installation-self-start) as `ComfyUI Self-Starting`.